The moon is a beautiful light in the light sky and it is for that reason that many idioms were inspired by this gem.

 - Meaning: to be extremely happy and/or excited.

-- Use In A Sentence: She was over the moon once she learned her son was coming to visit her.
+- Use In A Sentence: Andrea was over the moon when Zach asked her to marry him.

 3. To Cast Beyond The Moon